 They share how much it means: to be able to initiate an informed conversation with a family member who needs help to resolve a financial predicament; or to learn to include savings in their monthly budget to achieve a specific goal; to understand when insurance is about saving and when it is about risk protection; to face the reality that retirement can’t happen without effective financial planning; to understand, finally, that debt can be an enabler, but it can also be a financial killer if not used responsibly.

 But, undoubtedly, the best feedback is in the heartfelt hugs our facilitators get at the end of a session from people who are going home with a real understanding of the financial landscape for the very first time because they’ve become financially streetwise!

 If you think you are financially savvy then it’s time to test it out.
 Can you differentiate between needs and wants?
 Put yourself to the test on our Streetwise Finance Budget Tool.

-We’ve heard the hype about good debt and bad debt, but do we really know the difference between saving, banking, lending and borrowing?
+We’ve heard the hype about good debt and bad debt, but do we know the difference between saving, banking, lending and borrowing?
 Then there are all the other products available to assist in these areas.
-This module is a breakdown of the pros and cons of the different ways of saving, banking, lending and what we should be on the lookout for in terms of the risks associated with each of them.
+This module is a breakdown of the pros and cons of the different ways of saving, banking, and lending and what we should be on the lookout for in terms of the risks associated with each of them.

 When all is said and done, we all want to retire peacefully on an island somewhere.
 If you have followed the first three modules, then you will understand exactly why it is important to save for retirement.
 However, the reality for most of our parents, uncles, aunts and acquaintances is that they will never be able to do so comfortably.
 This module teaches us that we do not have to make the same mistake.
 This is your go-to guide on how to effectively save for retirement.
-Here, we encourage you to seek the help of a financial adviser to help you see how you can save more and to explore the different types of products available to you.
+Here, we encourage you to seek the help of a financial adviser to help you see how you can save more and explore the different types of products available to you.